GabMartino/TransformerForDummies/README.md

 - **Add padding tokens to bring all the sentences to have the same lenght;**
 - **Create a mask that "block" the softmax function to consider this token that are uninformative.**

-## The Padding Mask: requires a paragraph for itself...
-Q&A
+## The Padding Mask: requires a paragraph for itself... :fire:
 ### 1) What if I do not want to use multiple sentences??
 That means BATCH SIZE = 1?

 ### ***<center>In this case (in theory) we don't need a padding mask</center>***